Let the platform do the work

 License Usage

 Your Sugar subscription is purchased with a set number of user seats that allow users to access the application, and all active system administrators and regular users count towards the licensed user limits.
 Please note that inactive users, Group users, and Portal API users do not count toward the limits.
-If your instance has more active users of a particular license type (e.g., Sugar Serve) than is allowed by your Sugar license, regular users will not be able to log in and a warning will display.
-Admin users will be able to log in but will be redirected to the Users module.
+If your instance has more active users of a particular license type (e.g., Sell Advanced) than is allowed by your Sugar license, regular users will not be able to log in and a warning will display.
+Admin users will be able to log in, but will be redirected to the Users module.
 Once they have deactivated enough users, reduced the number of users assigned to the license type(s) exceeding the limit, or purchased additional seats, regular users will be able to log in again.
 For more information on how Sugar's licensed user limits work, refer to the Understanding User Types, License Types, and Sugar Licenses article.

 • License Expiration Date: Displays the date that your Sugar license is due to expire.